 A number of molecular properties have been used to compare closely related NHCs,1 often with special reference to binding to metals.
 These include the molecular electrostatic potential (MESP),7 the computationally derived ligand electronic parameter (CEP),8 the Tolman electronic parameter (TEP),9 HOMO energies,10,11 and calculated proton affinities.10,12 However, any comparison of the energetics of diverse species needs to consider both the NHC and its precursor since their structure/substituent effects may differ.
 The most common route to NHCs is deprotonation of a suitable heterocyclic precursor.
 Consider the general reaction shown in Equation 1.
-Heterolytic cleavage of the C-H bond requires transfer of the two electrons of a C-H bond to a σ lone pair.
+In a localised bond view, heterolytic cleavage of the C-H bond requires transfer of the two electrons of a C-H bond to a σ lone pair.
 Effectively, one electron is transferred from the proton environment to carbon.
 If the energies of the σ orbitals are lowered deprotonation should be facilitated.
 There will also be π effects that influence the carbene energy, especially from electron-donating substituents.
 However, both these effects will also influence the energy of the precursor and will not necessarily be similar.
 A universal index of reactivity must therefore take into account all of these effects in both precursor and product.

 In equation 1 the energies of precursor and products are E1, E2 and E3, respectively.
 The energy required to deprotonate the precursor (ΔE) is E2 + E3 - E1.
 However, the energy of the proton (E3) in the gas phase is zero and for similar reaction conditions in a solvent it will have a constant value.
-For NHC formation under similar reaction conditions, solvent effects on proton, precursor and product can therefore be incorporated into a constant k.
+For NHC formation under similar reaction conditions, solvent and reagent effects on the proton can therefore be incorporated into a constant k.
 Thus the energy required for NHC formation is given by ΔE = E2 - E1 + k.

-The energy of deprotonation ΔE to form a NHC is therefore directly related to E2 - E1 and, using DFT calculated energy values (E + ZPE) for precursor and NHC product, this can be used as an easily derived index for comparison of the ease of formation, and conversely the σ -bonding potential, of a diverse range of NHCs.
+The energy of deprotonation ΔE to form a NHC is therefore directly related to E2 - E1 and, using DFT calculated energy values (E + ZPE) in the gas phase for precursor and NHC product, this can be used as an easily derived index for comparison of the ease of formation, and conversely the σ -bonding potential, of a diverse range of NHCs.
+The index is a measure of the energy required to break heterolytically a C-H bond.
+For closely related heterocycles with similar solvation it is a quantitative indicator of the relative ease of NHC formation.
+It shows the dependence of the carbene-precursor energy gap on the electronic structure of the precursor and is an indicator of the trends in ease of NHC formation by C-H (or C-C) bond cleavage and of NHC σ-donor strength.
 We refer to this index as the Carbene Relative Energy of Formation (CREF) index: CREF = E2 - E1.
 The unit of this quantity is 1 Hartree or 1 a.u. of energy.
 In the following section we discuss the variation of the CREF index with structure and substituents of a representative selection of neutral and anion NHCs.

 RESULTS AND DISCUSSION